audiojs/pcm-convert/readme.md

 	endianness: 'le'
 })

-//convert data to target format let uint16 = convert(new Uint8Array([0,255]), 'uint16')
+//skip source format string, convert directly to data format let uint16 = convert(new Uint8Array([0,255]), 'uint16')

-//put data into target container convert(new Uint8Array([0,255]), new Uint16Array(2))
+//put data into target container skipping format strings convert(new Uint8Array([0,255]), new Uint16Array(2))

+//full arguments case
+let uint16arr = convert([0, 0, 1, 1], 'float32 le stereo planar', 'uint16 interleaved be', new Uint16Array(4))
 ```

 ## API

-### convert(source, srcFormat?, dstFormat?, dst?)
+### convert(src, srcFormat?, dstFormat?, dst?)

-Takes data in `source` container and converts from `srcFormat` to `dstFormat`.
+Takes data in `src` container and converts from `srcFormat` to `dstFormat`.
 Format can be whether a string with markers or an object with properties, see [audio-format](https://github.com/audio-format) module.
-If `srcFormat` is skipped, it is detected from source.
+If `srcFormat` is skipped, it is detected from `src`.
 Optionally a destination container can be provided as `dst`, and in case if `dstFormat` is skipped, it will be detected from `dst`.

 #### Source

 Source format is inferred from `source` data type, and extended with `srcFormat` properties.
 By default source is considered to have `planar mono le` properties.
+Every source type is handled as having the following data type:

 | Type | Dtype |
 |---|---|